Voice: +1

 relationships, product sourcing and government contracting.
 He consults

-University.
-He provides consultations and classroom training to over
+University Business School.
+He provides consultations and classroom

 Nichimen, where he developed international business in a wide range of